Premiership of Najib Razak: Foreign policy

-1Malaysia
+1Malaysia and the scandal

 On 17 September 2008, Najib launched his personal website at www.1Malaysia.com.my in an effort to increase communication with the people.
 As Prime Minister, he has used the site as a communications portal to highlight his political and policy initiatives and to provide a location to solicit the opinions and policy goals of any Malaysians who choose to take part in the site.
 While Najib has personally emphasised the meaning of 1Malaysia as an effort to unify that which is common to all Malaysians, during the initial days of his new government, the 1Malaysia concept has become subject to a broad range of interpretations and discussion, both by those in favour of and opposed to particular government policies, and involving different elements of Malaysia's major ethnic groups.

 However, Najib has been criticised for an apparent deterioration of race relations in Malaysia during his tenure that has occurred despite the 1Malaysia programme.
 In 2014, former Prime Minister Mahathir Mohamad withdrew his support for Najib citing, among other things, the abandonment by Chinese voters of the Barisan Nasional coalition.
 Najib's tenure has also been marked by increasingly aggressive racial rhetoric from elements within Najib's UMNO party, particularly towards Chinese Malaysians.

-In 2015, after only six years of operations, 1MDB had reportedly incurred debts of MYR 42 billion (about USD 11.1 billion), prompting a negative outlook on the country's economic growth.
-On July 2, 2015, The Wall Street Journal ran an exposé alleging that MYR 2.672 billion (USD 700 million) had been channelled from 1MDB into Najib's personal bank accounts, triggering widespread calls for his resignation.
+In 2015, after only six years of operations, 1MDB had reportedly incurred debts of MYR 42 billion (about US$11.1 billion), prompting a negative outlook on the country's economic growth.
+On July 2, 2015, The Wall Street Journal ran an exposé alleging that MYR 2.672 billion (US$700 million) had been channelled from 1MDB into Najib's personal bank accounts, triggering widespread calls for his resignation.
 Najib responded to the corruption allegations by claiming that the RM 2.6 billion was a political donation, and replacing the Deputy Prime Minister, Muhyiddin Yassin, as well as other Ministers who had been critical of his leadership.
 Najib stated that the reason for this was to create a more "unified team".